 SAFARI CAMPS & LODGES

-After you’ve been out in the African bush during the day, your overnight camp is a sanctuary for rest and relaxation combined with outstanding service, great food and hearty conversations… Safari Kings has partnered with the following camps and lodges… We have handpicked these camps (having stayed at all of them) & locations based on the fact that they offer top shelf wilderness experiences and superb service (however if you’ve seen a camp elsewhere that you like, let us know and we can also quote on it too).
+After you’ve been out in the African bush during the day, your overnight camp is a sanctuary for rest and relaxation combined with outstanding service, great food and hearty conversations… Safari Kings Tanzania has partnered with the following camps and lodges… We have handpicked these camps & locations (having stayed at all of them) based on the fact that they offer top shelf wilderness experiences and superb service.
+Even if you’ve found a different camp elsewhere that interests you, just let us know… As a trusted Tanzanian operator with exclusive local partnerships and access to special rates, we can often quote better prices.
+Just let us know what you’re looking for and we’ll take care of the rest.

 Intimate Camp Zebra is named after the Zebra which follow the Wildebeest during their world-famous annual migration.
 Like the animal it is named after, the camp follows the Wildebeest to the Northern part of the Serengeti National Park between July and November and to the Southern part of the Serengeti eco-system from December until March.
 The camp is closed from April until the end of June each year.